leverdeterre/JMAnimatedImageView/README.md

     //images memory will be retain by system JMAnimatedImageViewMemoryLoadImageSystemCache = 0,

-    //image load in live
+    //image are loaded in live
-    JMAnimatedImageViewMemoryLoadImageLowMemoryUsage
+    JMAnimatedImageViewMemoryLoadImageLowMemoryUsage,

+    //you load your images
+    JMAnimatedImageViewMemoryLoadImageCustom
 };
 ```